kurt22i/resinefficiency/README.md

 3. Run the command ```npm i``` to install dependencies
 4. In the main resin efficiency folder, open the GOdata.txt file and paste in your own GO database
 5. In the main folder, run the command ```go run . -team="char1,char2,char3,char4"```
 6. Press Enter and watch the calc!
-At default iterations of 10000, it should take about 2 minutes. (this does not calculate artifacts by default - you can add them
+At default iterations of 10000, it should take about 2 minutes. (this does not simulate artifacts by default - you can add them by using the options below)

 Additional options:</br>
 -i (int) number of iterations per test</br>